jmiao24/BMI-881-2021Fall/BMI882/summary/03_duke_saga.md

 1. How to bette identify the mistakes in our data processing?
 2. What should we do if we found other's analysis is wrong?

+## Lessons
+1. Know the common mistakes and think about how to find them.